-You’ll visit three different stations and be given scenarios linked to one or more of the NHS Values.
+You’ll visit 3 different stations and you’ll be given scenarios which will be linked to one or more of the NHS Values.
 We’ll be looking to test your verbal and non-verbal communication skills, judgement and ethics, among other desirable attributes for an aspiring nurse.

 We’ll be assessing your motivation and understanding and academic ability, all underpinned by the 6Cs of the NHS Constitution.

 Our student ambassadors will answer all of your campus questions as they guide you around ARU.
 They’ll show you the buildings and lecture theatres where you’ll be studying, as well as the Nursing Skills Labs where you’ll be learning valuable practical skills.